Ragini24-creator/Ragini24-creator/README.md

 ## Hi there 👋, I'm Ragini Kishor!
-I'm currently working on the MERN stack (debugging it at 2 AM 🐞).
-I love building real-time systems, APIs and contributing to impactful projects.
-Open to collaboration!
+I'm currently working on the MERN stack and exploring real-time apps.
-I have independently developed multiple MERN stack based applications.
-Some of my projects include RecommendoReads, AuthSync etc.

 ### 🚀 Open Source work